Phased migration from Resizer v1 to v2

 )if ((!shouldUsev1 && shouldUsev2) ||isAllowSection({section:get(data, 'taxonomy.primary_section._id')})) -

-Keep a list of which sections are allowed to use Resizer v2 (for example, only
+Keep a list of the sections that are allowed to use Resizer v2 (for example, only

 /lifestyle